-Depending on the variety and location, there is a yield restriction of between 35 and 55 hectoliters per hectare.
-By selective grape harvesting in several harvesting stages, only healthy and fully ripe grapes will be processed.
+Depending on the variety and location, there is a yield restriction between 35 and 55 hectoliters per hectare.
+Through selective harvesting in several harvests, only healthy and fully ripe grapes can be processed.
 Depending on the type of wine, the wines are aged in steel tanks, in large neutral oak barrels or in used barriques.
-They are made according to the specifications of Styrian terroir & classic wineries in the stages "Steirische Klassik STK", "Erste STK Lage" and "Große STK Lage".
-Every year around 450,000 bottles of wine are produced.
-Since the year 2009, a Sauvignon Blanc under the name "Fosilni Breg" (German Fossil Mountain) has been produced from grapes of the Slovenian ornamental area according to Austrian quality criteria.
-The three winemakers Franz Xaver Pichler (Oberloiben), Illa Szemes (Pinkafeld) and Manfred Tement created the red wine brand together Arachon T.FX.T, which is produced in the municipality Horitschon (Mittelburgenland).
+You will be in accordance with the requirements of Styrian terroir & classic wineries marketed in the levels "Styrian Classic STK", "First STK Location" and "Large STK Location".
+Around 450,000 bottles of wine are produced annually.
+Since the 2009 vintage, grapes from the Slovenian Zieregg area have been used to produce a Sauvignon Blanc under the name "Fosilni Breg" (German fossil mountain) according to the Austrian quality criteria.
+The three winemakers Franz Xaver Pichler (Oberloiben), Illa Szemes (Pinkafeld) and Manfred Tement jointly created the red wine brand Arachon T.FX.T, which is produced in the municipality of Horitschon (Mittelburgenland).